Interpolation Search — 40x Slowdown on Skewed Data

 Does interpolation search work on non-numeric data?

 No — it requires a meaningful distance metric between values to compute the interpolation.
-It works for integers, floats, and dates, but not arbitrary comparable types.
+It works for integers, floats, and dates (after conversion to timestamps), but not arbitrary comparable types like strings (lexicographic comparison doesn't give arithmetic difference).

 Developer and founder of TheCodeForge.
 I built this site because I was tired of tutorials that explain what to type without explaining why it works.
 Every article here is written to make concepts actually click.